 Advances in computer technology have made data more accessible, and although this may offer a huge advantage, it has a downside as well.
 Online data is exposed to many threats, including theft and corruption.
 Cryptography (or cryptology) is one solution that has made it possible to protect information from some of the risks associated with data storage and distribution.
 It is not to say that the concept of encrypting data is new.
 Even before the digital era, people have been masking messages to prevent unintended audiences from reading them.
 But the increased use of computing devices brought the science of encryption to a whole new level.

-In a few words, Cryptography is the science of hiding information.
-More specifically, the modern cryptography makes use of mathematical theories and computation to encrypt and decrypt data or to guarantee the integrity and authenticity of information.
+In a few words, cryptography is the science of hiding information.
+More specifically, modern cryptography makes use of mathematical theories and computation to encrypt and decrypt data or to guarantee the integrity and authenticity of information.

 In a basic process of text encryption, a plaintext (data that can be clearly understood) undergoes an encryption process that turns it into ciphertext (which is unreadable).
 By doing this, one can guarantee that the information sent can only be read by a person in possession of a specific decryption key.